alilajevardi/Physiology-Biophysics-and-Biomedical-Engineering/README.md

 # Physiology-Biophysics-and-Biomedical-Engineering
-Python codes in Physiology, Biophysics, and Biomedical Engineering book
+Python codes for Physiology, Biophysics, and Biomedical Engineering book